Edge-Learning-Machine/Desk-LM/README.md

 For `ANNs`, [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) outputs the model in `hdf5` file format, to be imported by `STM32 CubeAI`, together with .c and .h files for pre-processing and for testing the whole dataset performance on the microcontroller (STM32 Nucleo boards only).

-For all the other algorithms, [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) produces .c and .h that will be used as source files in a [`Micro-LM`](https://github.com/Edge-Learning-Machine/Micro-LM) project for optimzed memory footprint on edge devices.
+For all the other algorithms, [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) produces .c and/or .h that will be used as source files in a [`Micro-LM`](https://github.com/Edge-Learning-Machine/Micro-LM) project for optimzed memory footprint on edge devices.
 They contain the parameters of the selected ML model.

 [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) relies on numpy, pandas, sk-learn and keras/Tensorflow.